Service + Area

 A clear scope summary, project location details, schedule targets, and current drawings or photos (when available) help Tri-Peak review Warehouse Construction requests in Lowell.
 Early notes on access limits, staging, and active-site constraints also improve local sequencing decisions.

-How does this Tier 1 service fit with related scopes in Lowell?
+How does this specialty service fit with related scopes in Lowell?

 Warehouse Construction is coordinated with related scopes when handoffs overlap in Lowell, but each scope is still defined clearly so sequencing decisions and responsibilities stay visible during local execution.